elitak/arma2oa-server/debian/README.Debian.md

 Unfortunately, out of the box, monit as distributed in the debian package needs a few tweaks before it's really usable.
 That said, if you install this package and get the monit daemon running, your default server instance running on port 2302 should work without problem.
-You can edit the 2302.cfg file and manually restart the server using `cat /var/run/arma2oa-server/2302.pid | xargs kill`.
+You can edit the `2302.cfg` file and manually restart the server using `cat /var/run/arma2oa-server/2302.pid | xargs kill`.

-That said, I suggest making the following changes after installation:
+I suggest making the following changes after installation:

 * Edit `/etc/monit/monitrc`

-    * Change the line containing `set daemon 120` to something shorter, like 10.
+    * Change the line containing `set daemon 120` to something shorter, like `10`.
       This will cut down on the time it takes for your crashed server to come back up.
     * Uncomment the lines containing:

-        > set httpd port 2812 and
+            set httpd port 2812 and
-        >   use address localhost  # only accept connection from localhost
-        >   allow localhost        # allow localhost to connect to the server and
+              use address localhost  # only accept connection from localhost allow localhost        # allow localhost to connect to the server and

 * sudo invoke-rc.d monit restart

 Now, you'll be able to use the monit command to control the server processes.
 A brief list of examples (run as root):

 * monit status
 * monit start arma2oa-server.2302
 * monit stop arma2oa-server.2302